Awesome: Video Game Levels N-S

 - Phantasy Star Online 2 has its fair share of memorable fields, a firm favorite among most players being the subterranean tunnels of Lillipa, which is crawling with a wide array of mechanical baddies, all in preparation against the universally adored boss of the game, Big Vardha.

-- The fifth case that was the Crowning Level of Awesome: where we get to play as Edgeworth.
+- The fifth case that was the most awesome of Awesome Levels: where we get to play as Edgeworth.

 - There are multiple reasons that can be listed for why the last case of the trilogy is awesome but but twigging the identity of the murderer was a real "oh snap" moment.